• Skip to primary navigation

 Pistachio Cake Recipe

-There have been some wild storms coming through the south over the last few days.
-The rain has been coming down so hard at night, it’s been keeping us all awake.
-We also have had a high threat of tornados.
 While all of that is not so fun, one thing these rain storms do bring is the promise of spring!
 Spring is right around the corner and I couldn’t be happier about it.
 I enjoy the sun and the heat, something you see very little of in the winter, lol.
 Everything around here is finally starting to green back up and even my trees have started blossoming.

 This pistachio pudding cake has a light flavor and gorgeous pale green frosting that reminds me of spring.
 Something about it makes me think of fresh, growing grass, wild flowers, spring breezes, and the Easter bunny.
-This cake makes one of the best spring desserts.
-I really like baking from scratch, but sometimes I just don’t have the time and like to be able to just throw a quick dessert together like this Cherry Dump Cake.

 Enter this cake!
 It’s an easy to make pistachio sheet cake, made with pantry ingredients, and it tastes good, too.
+So pretty for Easter, St. Patrick’s Day, or Christmas with it’s light nutty flavor.

 A forkful of cake above a square piece of Watergate cake on a white plate with chopped pistachios and shredded coconut sprinkled around.
 Cake slice on a plate and the whole baking dish with cake is in the background.